Anti-Racism Group: For an Equal Society

 The NOCB-AAUW International Relations chair travels to and shares information about AAUW with members of the International Federation of University Women members (15 countries thus far).
 The branch gives a donation to their scholarship fund.

 The Legal Advocacy Fund (LAF) works to challenge sex discrimination in higher education and the workplace.
 Its resources range from community outreach programs to legal referrals and backing of major cases.
 Since 1981 the AAUW Legal Advocacy Fund has helped students, faculty, staff, and administrators in higher education challenge discriminatory practices such as sexual harassment, denial of tenure or promotion, pay inequity, and inequality in women’s athletics programs.

 Olive Yarns Is a knitting and crocheting group for beginners through experts.
-Members meet on the second Tuesday of the month from 2-5 PM to have dessert and then work on independent projects.
+Members meet monthly, usually jointly with the Cozy Quilters, to have dessert and then work on independent projects.

 The NOCB Chair of Public Policy keeps the branch informed about AAUW programs and progress on AAUW initiatives.
 This enables the branch to support AAUW efforts for higher education, especially for women in poverty and women in Science, Technology, Engineering and Math (STEM), as well as affirmative action and global and national policies such as combatting Human Trafficking.

 The AAUW NOCB awards four scholarships annually.
 The Scholarship Committee develops the criteria for these scholarships and reviews the applications.
-For more information on these scholarships, link to the Scholarships page or click here to download a scholarship flyer.
+For more information on these scholarships, link to the Scholarships page.

 Chair: Karen Keating